babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/README.md

   * [VS Code Plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 * [EditorConfig](https://editorconfig.org/)
   * [VS Code Plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)

+The lower something is on this list, the easier it is to reconfigure or remove.

+The site built from this repo can be found [here](https://fir-sapper-tailwindcss.web.app/).

 ## 📋 Copy
 Choose either to clone or fork depending on your preference.